-Monitoring the environment is a foundational element of an overall preservation program and provides the baseline for managing the storage environment.
-The development of a monitoring program involves gathering information about the institution’s building and systems, determining the priority collections to the institution’s mission, and analyzing the needs and vulnerabilities of collections.
-This process will involve both collections care staff and facilities staff to formulate the best plan for managing the needs of storage spaces within overall management of the institution.
+However, monitoring the environment is a foundational element of an overall preservation program.
+The development of a monitoring program involves gathering information about the institution’s building and systems, determining the priority collections that support the institution’s mission, and analyzing the needs and vulnerabilities of collections.
+This process requires the participation of both collections care staff and facilities staff to formulate the best plan for managing the needs of storage spaces within overall management of the institution.

 Computerized building management systems (BMS) are often used by facilities staff to monitor climate conditions and control HVAC equipment in large buildings or groups of buildings.
 While these systems can be used to provide temperature and relative humidity data for analysis, there are a few important considerations: